AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/overview.md

 During the migration process, **do not:**

-1. Make any changes in the Magento 1 [Admin](https://glossary.magento.com/admin) except for order management (shipping, creating invoice, credit memos, etc.)
+1. Make any changes in the Magento 1 [Admin](https://glossary.magento.com/admin) except for order management (shipping, creating invoice, and credit memos)

 1. Alter any code